JEFH507/org-chart-goose-orchestrator/docs/integrations/a2a-protocol-analysis.md

 ## Executive Summary

 The [Agent2Agent (A2A) Protocol](https://a2a-protocol.org/) is an open standard developed by Google LLC that enables communication and interoperability between opaque agentic applications.
-This document analyzes the synergy between our Goose orchestration system and A2A, and proposes an integration roadmap.
+This document analyzes the synergy between our goose orchestration system and A2A, and proposes an integration roadmap.

 **Key Finding**: Our system's architecture naturally aligns with A2A's design principles.
 Adopting A2A would position us as a standards-compliant multi-agent orchestration platform, enhancing enterprise credibility and enabling interoperability with the emerging A2A ecosystem.